Is Mexico Safe? 9 Safety Tips for Solo Travel in Mexico

 Be On Your Best Behavior

-I’m confident that you don’t need me to remind you of this, but I’m throwing it in here just in case.
+I’m confident that you don’t need me to remind you of this rule, but I’m throwing it in here just in case.

 You wouldn’t go to someone else’s house, throw garbage everywhere, and treat your host like a servant, would you?
 So why would you behave that way in another country?
 You wouldn’t.
 Of course you wouldn’t.